The Junior Big Boat Sailing (JBBS) Program introduces Big Boat sailing and racing to older JSA sailors.

 The navigation/seamanship syllabus is available to prep for the Basic online test and the Advanced in-person navigation test on the evening of July 31 2023 at three testing venues: Stamford, Beach Point and Manhasset Bay Yacht Clubs.
 The tests will be based on this syllabus, which may be used for classroom lessons or online study.
-Please have your designated navigation teacher check details in this link .
+Please have your designated navigation teacher check the syllabus details in this link .
 View a summary of typical topics included in the tests, read the test notice, and register teams on Clubspot.

 Marlinespike Seamanship Contest: